Random vs. Systematic Error | Definition & Examples

 You can also calibrate observers or researchers in terms of how they code or record data.
 Use standard protocols and routine checks to avoid experimenter drift.

-Random sampling methods help ensure that your sample doesn’t systematically differ from the population.
+Probability sampling methods help ensure that your sample doesn’t systematically differ from the population.

 In addition, if you’re doing an experiment, use random assignment to place participants into different treatment conditions.
 This helps counter bias by balancing participant characteristics across groups.